foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-4.md

  Installation of SSEdit and first plugin tweaks.
 ---

-## Overview

-- Installation of SSEEdit to prepare for our first plugin tweak.
-- About Form IDs and the difference between base and ref IDs.
-- Plugin records and layers in SSEEdit.
-- Example edit of a record including creation of a new plugin.
-- Handling of SSEEdit refcache output.

 ## Plugin Basics

 Several mod installations later, we have the beginning of a mod order in the left pane.
 If you switch to the **Plugins** tab in the right pane of Mod Organizer 2, the **load order**, you will also see four new plugins, sorted in the order they were installed in:

 ![Lesson 3 Plugins](/Pictures/embers/module-1/lesson-four-plugins.png)

-> If they are not automatically arranged this way, you can drag them around to match the image.

 Some of our currently installed plugins are displayed in **bold**, *italics*, or both, which is how Mod Organizer 2 visualises different plugin types in the load order.
 For the time being, you can simply consider all of them plugins.
 We will talk about the differences between these plugin types in the next lesson.

 ## SSEEdit

-While plugins can also be created and edited in Bethesda's official modding tool, the **Creation Kit**, the community-made **SSEEdit** is much better suited for beginners to get an idea of how plugins and load order work.
+While plugins can also be created and edited in Bethesda's official modding tool, the **Creation Kit**, the community-made **SSEEdit** is much better suited for beginners to get an idea of how plugins are structured and how load order works.

 However, neither of the two replaces the other, and the tool to use always depends on the type of plugin you are working on.
-For the vast majority of tweaks, edits, and especially patches, SSEEdit is the way to go because it is very good at visualising conflicts.
+For the vast majority of tweaks, edits, and especially patches, SSEEdit is the way to go because it is very good at visualising conflicts and interactions.

 **SSEEdit** is also commonly referred to as **xEdit**.
 It exists for most Bethesda games, not only Skyrim SE, and its name changes depending on the game: For example, xEdit for Skyrim LE was called TES5Edit.
 Once you have downloaded the program, you can use it for any game that is supported by either changing the name of the executable or starting it with a specific argument such as `-sse` for Skyrim SE.
 You will see the tool referred to as **SSEEdit** or **xEdit** interchangeably, it means the same thing.